rolandosborne/IndiView/README.md

 ### Installation
 To use the app, you will need to have an account on a CoreDB node.
-The [CoreDB](https://github.com/rolandosborne/CoreDB) project provides a template for setting up a selfhosting solution on [ARM64](https://github.com/rolandosborne/CoreDB/blob/main/tools/coredb_node_arm64.yaml) and [AMD64](https://github.com/rolandosborne/CoreDB/blob/main/tools/coredb_node_amd64.yaml).
+The [CoreDB](https://github.com/rolandosborne/CoreDB) project provides a [portainer template](https://github.com/rolandosborne/CoreDB/blob/main/tools/template.json) for ARM64 & AMD64.
+Let me know if there is a specific archtecture or orchestration tool you would like support and I will add it.
 Once you have a node installed, you can use the IndiView app available on both play stores:

 <p align="center">
   <a href="https://apps.apple.com/us/app/indiview/id1569089072">